rails/rails/guides/source/5_0_release_notes.md

 Defines an attribute with a type on a model.
 It will override the type of existing attributes if needed.
 This allows control over how values are converted to and from SQL when assigned to a model.
-It also changes the behavior of values passed to ActiveRecord::Base.where, which lets use our domain objects across much of Active Record, without having to rely on implementation details or monkey patching.
+It also changes the behavior of values passed to `ActiveRecord::Base.where`, which lets use our domain objects across much of Active Record, without having to rely on implementation details or monkey patching.

 Some things that you can achieve with this: